-- 18. (1) The council governs the University in terms of section 27 of the Higher Education Act, the Private Act and this Statute and may on such conditions as it may determine, delegate any of its powers except the power to make an institutional statute. - (2) Without derogating from the generality of subparagraph (1), the council - - (a) may determine, after consultation with the senate, the faculty to which each academic department, school or other academic structure belongs; - (b) may, in the manner set out in the disciplinary Rules, suspend or dismiss any employee of the University; - (c) may order an employee whom it has suspended to refrain from being on any premises under the control of the University and to refrain from participating in any University activity; - (d) may establish committees as provided for in section 29 of the Higher Education Act to perform any of its functions, other than the function to establish or disestablish faculties, academic departments, schools or other academic structures; - (e) may establish, in consultation with the senate, joint committees of the council and the senate in terms of section 29(3) of the Higher Education Act to perform functions that are common to the council and the senate; - (f) may set the procedural requirements for committees established in terms of subparagraphs (d) and (e); - (g) may deem a single person to be a committee; - (h) must consult the senate before it appoints an academic employee;
+- 20. (1) (a) The council governs the University in terms of section 27 of the Higher Education Act and this Statute and may on such conditions as it may determine, delegate any of its powers except those powers specified in subparagraph (2)(n). - (b) Notwithstanding subparagraph (1)(a) the council remains responsible for the exercise and performance of the functions so delegated or assigned. - (2) Without derogating from the generality of subparagraph (1), the council- - (a) may determine, after consultation with the senate, the faculty to which each academic department, school or other academic structure belongs; - (b) determines, subject to the applicable labour laws, the conditions of service, the disciplinary provisions and the privileges and functions of its employees, and may, in the

+- manner set out in the disciplinary Rules, suspend or dismiss any employee of the University; - (c) may order an employee whom it has suspended to refrain from being on any premises under the control of the University and to refrain from participating in any University activity; - (d) (i) may establish committees as provided for in section 29 of the Higher Education Act to perform any of its functions except those functions specified in subparagraph (n); - (ii) may appoint persons who are not members of the council as members of such committees; - (iii) must take note of any action taken by a committee, contemplated in subparagraph (d)(i), in the exercising of its delegated powers or functions when such committee reports to council at the next meeting of the council which in the opinion of the secretary to the council is appropriate. - (e) (i) may establish, in consultation with the senate, joint committees of the council and the senate in terms of section 29(3) of the Higher Education Act to perform functions that are common to the council and the senate; - (ii) is not divested of responsibility for the performance of any function delegated or assigned to a committee under this paragraph; - (f) may set the procedural requirements for committees established in terms of subparagraph (d) and (e); - (g) may deem a single person to be a committee;